• Skincare

 So, would you take foot injections to make walking in heels easier?
 Me neither.

-Instead, try these simple tricks on how to make heels more comfortable — then strut down the street (or aisle, or nightclub, or bedroom…) without hurting yourself.
+Instead, try these simple tricks on how to walk in heels and make them more comfortable—then strut down the street (or aisle, or nightclub, or bedroom…) without hurting yourself.
 And look good while you do it!

 Spritz the soles